AnyBody/anybody-tutorial/The_mechanical_elements/lesson2.md

 segments give us 12 degrees of freedom.
 If we connect them by a ball and socket joint, then we eliminate 3 degrees of freedom because they can no longer translate freely with respect to each other, and we are left with a mechanism with 12 - 3 = 9 degrees of freedom.
-AnyBody will keep rack of all this for you, but it makes things much easier to understand if you get used to thinking of joints as constraints.
+AnyBody will keep track of all this for you, but it makes things much easier to understand if you get used to thinking of joints as constraints.